gavinIRL/RHBotArray/README.md

 ## Previous Status Updates
 Full list at https://github.com/gavinIRL/RHBotArray/blob/main/STATUS_UPDATES.txt
+### 14th June
+The past week has been spent upgrading the client and server to v12 with all of the speed and experimental upgrades from the v10/v11 tests.
+The planned date of June 13th for a single-level autonomous bot has passed due to a change in priorities.
+Now the plan is to proceed with the autonomnous efforts again and to now aim for 20th June for a fully autonomous single-level bot.
+Some other issues currently persist which need to be rectified in the near term such as the regroup function not opening the map correctly.

 ### 7th June
 Almost all end-of-level and event handling has now been completed and tested piecemeal.
 The current focus is now briefly swapping to incorporating the follower bot from the original RHBot family with all of the updates developed as part of RHBA.
 The intention is for the follower mode to be turned on and off similar to autolooting.
 In addition, the autonomous looting option developed for the map10 test will also be incorporated into the servers.
 The intent is to allow an autonomous client control 3 servers at some point allowing for single point of control autonomous party play.
 Also, all status updates beyond the most recent 3 updates will now be put into a separate file as the readme was getting to be too long.